christophergrant/digital-garden/content/notes/JSON schema inference  with Apache Spark.md

 Inferring the schema of a lot of semi-structured data is one of Apache Spark's (under-appreciated) strengths.
 But almost all of the examples that showcase this powerful feature focus on file-based sources.
 What if I want to derive the schema of an in-memory semi-structured payload?
 What about embedded fields in otherwise structured data?
 What about ingesting Snowflake VARIANT types? **It turns out, you can do this with a barely-documented feature**.

 The intention of this post is to show how to infer the schema over a lot of JSON payloads.
 I'm sure that the same methods will work for other semi-structured formats like CSV/TSV/DSV, but these will not be shown in this post.
-The limiting factor is if the DataFrameReader supports inference across files for that format - [JSON](https://github.com/apache/spark/blob/master/sql/catalyst/src/main/scala/org/apache/spark/sql/catalyst/json/JsonInferSchema.scala), [CSV](https://github.com/apache/spark/blob/master/sql/catalyst/src/main/scala/org/apache/spark/sql/catalyst/csv/CSVInferSchema.scala) (linked only for reference).
+The limiting factor is if the DataFrameReader supports inference across files for that format - [JSON](https://github.com/apache/spark/blob/master/sql/catalyst/src/main/scala/org/apache/spark/sql/catalyst/json/JsonInferSchema.scala), [CSV](https://github.com/apache/spark/blob/master/sql/catalyst/src/main/scala/org/apache/spark/sql/catalyst/csv/CSVInferSchema.scala) do already(linked only for reference), and I'm sure contributions for any other formats are accepted.

 The structure of this post will be to show one way to apply structure to ingested JSON payloads by using `from_json`.
 Part of that will be showcasing that, even as of Spark 3.3.0, you need to supply a schema to `from_json`.
 Then, a couple of methods will be shown for deriving that schema from raw data, which frees you from creating it manually.